dedekpo/virtual-card/README.md

 ## How It Works

-The web application has three main functionalities:
+The web application has four main functionalities:

 1. List all users that already have created a QR Code ('/')

-2. Generates a unique QR Code given the user's data - Users can access the page that generates a unique QR code for them to share with others.
-The URL contains the user's id and is accessed by visiting /user/{id}.
-The id is a parameter passed to the page that generates the QR code, and the application generates a unique QR code for each id. ('/generate')
+2. Generates a unique QR Code given the user's data ('/generate')

 3. Redirects to user's page - When someone scans the QR code, it redirects them to the user's page.
 The user's page contains their information and picture. ('scan/{id}')

+4. Display the user data ('/user/{id}')

 ## Deployment and Hosting